There are two types of people in the world. People who love meetings and people who hate them.

 Meetings come in all shapes and sizes but one thing is for sure, they are either a great experience for all attendees and perceived as time well spent, or they can be a mental drain and a complete waste of time.

-Much of this is due to training.
+Much of this is due to the fact that many people don’t know how to plan meetings.

-Effective meetings can energize a team so it is important for the meeting organizer to have a plan for a great outcome.
+Effective meetings can energize a team – so it is important for the meeting organizer to have a plan for a great outcome.

 Let’s discuss some things you can do to make meetings more effective.

-7 Keys to Planning Effective Meetings
+7 Tips For Planning Effective Meetings

 1. Prepare an Agenda